CUEH Development Environment Guides

 Download JetBrains CLion

 Once you have downloaded the application, follow the on-screen instructions to begin the installation process.
-Upon successful installation, you will be presented with a screen as shown in Figure 1.
+Upon successful installation, you will want to tick the box Run CLion to ensure it is selected.

-Note that in the screenshot, the box Run CLion has been selected.
-Ensure that you do the same.
 When you click on the Finish button, the IDE will begin to load.

-Before the main IDE window is opened, a pop-up will be presented, asking whether you would like to Import CLion Settings.
+Before the main IDE window is opened, a pop-up will be presented, asking whether you would like to Import IntelliJ IDEA Settings.
 In this instance, select the option Do not import settings and click on the Ok button.

 Activation of the IDE

 On the first instance of following this guide, and the IDE has been installed and loaded, it will ask for you to activate your software.
 In order to do this, you need to click on the Log In to Jetbrains Account... button.
-This will open an internet browser window, whereby you will need to sign in with your JetBrains account you created earlier.
+This will open an internet browser window, whereby you will need to sign-in with your JetBrains account you created earlier.

-Creating an Empty Project
+Creating a C++ Project

 Conclusion